(Updated: June 2020)

 Not only do Apple Pay users have the added security of biometric, two-factor security behind Touch ID and Face ID, but Apple Pay uses device specific numbers and unique transaction codes with each transaction to ensure that no card data is ever stored on a device, nor is it ever shared with a merchant.
 Apple Pay is easily integrated with Apple’s software developer kits (SDKs).

-Founded in 2011 and formerly known as Android pay before changing to Google pay in its may iterations in 2018; Google pay (excluding Samsung devices) is used in 41 countries.
+Founded in 2011 and formerly known as Android pay before changing to Google pay in its many iterations in 2018; Google pay (excluding Samsung devices) is used in more than 41 countries.
 Across the many devices that support Google Pay, are the security protections that include pattern or PIN, password, touch and Face ID.

 Excluding Samsung Pay, 13.3% of Android users have previously used and continue to use Google Pay.